This information is intended for use by health professionals

 *Cases of isolated and moderate hyperammonaemia without change in liver function tests may occur, but they are usually transient and should not cause treatment discontinuation.
 However, they may present clinically as vomiting, ataxia, and increasing clouding of consciousness.
 Should these symptoms occur valproate semisodium should be discontinued.

-Hyperammonaemia associated with neurological symptoms has also been reported (see section 4.4.2.
-Precautions).
+Hyperammonaemia associated with neurological symptoms has also been reported (see section 4.4.2.).
 In such cases further investigations should be considered.

-Uncommon: Syndrome of Inappropriate Secretion of ADH (SIADH), hyperandrogenism (hirsutism, virilism, acne, male pattern alopecia, and/or androgen increased).
+Uncommon: Syndrome of Inappropriate Secretion of ADH (SIADH), hyperandrogenism (hirsutism, virilism, acne, male pattern alopecia, and/or androgen increase).